-"Some indeed preach Christ even from envy and strife, and some also from good will: The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains; but the latter out of love, knowing that I am appointed for the defense of the gospel."
+^{1:15} "Some indeed preach Christ even from envy and strife, and some also from good will: ^{1:16} The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains; ^{1:17} but the latter out of love, knowing that I am appointed for the defense of the gospel."
 Paul knew this sudden rash of Christian witness was coming from a mixture of motivations...

 Some of the preachers were truly inspired by Paul.

-Others figured while Paul was out-of-commission they could make a name for themselves.
+While others figured while Paul was out-of-commission they could make a name for themselves.
 They saw his imprisonment as a chance to increase their popularity.

-But Paul says in verse 18 "What then?
+But Paul says in verse 18 ^{1:18} "What then?
 Only that in every way, whether in pretense or in truth, Christ is preached; and in this I rejoice, yes, and will rejoice."
+Paul was just happy that Jesus was being proclaimed.

-Realize, Paul is not suggesting that motive doesn't matter in ministry.
-1 Corinthians 3 teaches that it's not just the quantity or quality of what we do for the Lord that matters, it's the motive behind it that determines our reward.
-God judges the heart of the minister.
+Understand Paul is not suggesting that motive doesn't matter in ministry.
+1 Corinthians 3 teaches us that it's not just quantity or quality that matters when we serve the Lord, it's our motive that determines our reward.
+God judges the heart behind our service.

 The right motives are a must for God - but it may not be that important to the person receiving the ministry.

-When the pure Gospel is preached people come to Christ, even if the preacher's motives are suspect.
+For when the pure Gospel is preached people come to Christ, even if the preacher's motives are suspect.

-Isaiah 55:11 reads, "So shall My word be that goes forth from My mouth; it shall not return to Me void, but it shall accomplish what I please, and it shall prosper in the thing for which I sent it."
-God's Word is powerful, and one of the proofs of its power is its ability to shine despite some of the shady people who preach it.
+Isaiah 55:11 reads, ^{55:11} "So shall My word be that goes forth from My mouth; it shall not return to Me void, but it shall accomplish what I please, and it shall prosper in the thing for which I sent it."
+God's Word is powerful, and one of the proofs of its power is its ability to shine despite some of the shady people who have preached it.
 Sadly, not every pastor has the best of intentions.

 Remember, God spoke to Balaam through the mouth of a donkey.
-Just because God chooses to use a person to share His truth doesn't mean He's placing His stamp of approval on everything else going on in their life.
-It just means that God loves people, and will use even a donkey to save them and heal them.
+Just because God chooses to use a person to share His truth doesn't mean He's placing His stamp of approval on everything else going on in that person's life.
+It just means God loves people, and will use even a donkey to save them and heal them.

-Paul continues, "For I know that this will turn out for my deliverance through your prayer and the supply of the Spirit of Jesus Christ..."
+Paul continues, ^{1:19} "For I know that this will turn out for my deliverance through your prayer and the supply of the Spirit of Jesus Christ..."
 Paul knows that if the Philippians pray, the Lord Jesus will bring deliverance.